SF-4280

 Plain Language

 No individual, corporation, or entity may provide, advertise, or offer therapy or psychotherapy services to the public in Minnesota unless those services are conducted by a licensed professional.
-This effectively prohibits standalone AI therapy products — an AI chatbot or platform cannot independently deliver therapy or psychotherapy without a licensed human practitioner conducting the services.
-The prohibition applies to any entity, not just licensees, capturing both AI developers and deployers who market AI-only therapy products.
+This effectively prohibits AI-only therapy products — any therapy or psychotherapy service must have a licensed human professional conducting the services.
+This obligation applies broadly to any person or entity, not just licensed professionals themselves, capturing AI companies and platforms that might offer autonomous therapy services.

 Statutory Text